-In 2015, LATA Kentucky authorized 181 and FPDP authorized 232 releases of personal property that were surveyed for contamination.
+In 2016, FPDP authorized, with concurrence from DOE, 888 releases of personal property that were surveyed for contamination.
 Several of these releases were in support of reuse and recycling efforts and deactivation operations.
 Multiple radiological surveys were performed to measure the radiological status of the property.
-Items released included, but were not limited to, heavy equipment, vehicles, containers, tanks, monitoring equipment, activated carbon, and batteries.
+Items released included, but were not limited to, coal stockpile, heavy equipment, vehicles, containers, tanks, monitoring equipment, activated carbon, and batteries.
+If survey measurements exceeded 80% of the specified release limit, independent verification was conducted.
 Items with the potential for volumetric contamination were assessed to determine if sampling was necessary to support the release.
-The results of volumetric samples were compared to established background concentrations.
+The results of volumetric samples were compared to background concentrations.